gmosley/rust-DNSoverHTTPS/REPORT.md

 rust-DNSoverHTTPS handles a standard DNS query in the following steps:

 1. The server listens for incoming UDP packets on port 53.
 When a packet is received, a new thread is spawned.
+2. The packet is passed to `worker.rs`, where it is handled to be returned.
-2. The packet is parsed into a DNS packet using `dns-parser`.
+3. In `worker.rs`, the packet is parsed into a DNS packet using `dns-parser`.
-3. If the parsing is successful, a HTTPS request is constructed and sent using `hyper`.
+4. If the parsing is successful, a HTTPS request is constructed and sent using `hyper`.
-4. The response is deserialized using serde.
+5. The response is deserialized using serde.
-5. A DNS answer packet is constructed and sent back to the requestor.
+6. A DNS answer packet is constructed and sent back to the requestor.

 As mentioned above, our work was split between our fork of dns-parser and the actual server itself.
 This gave us experience working with an already existing codebase and choosing the design for our own code.